-Gujarat GSEB 10th SSC result 2018 to be declared on May 28 at gseb.org.in
+Gujarat GSEB 10th SSC result 2018 declared on May 28 at gseb.org.in

-GSEB 10th result 2018: The Gujarat Secondary and Higher Secondary Education Board (GSHSEB) will announce the result of Class 10 on May 28, Monday at gseb.org.in.
+GSEB 10th result 2018: The Gujarat Secondary and Higher Secondary Education Board (GSHSEB) has announced the result of Class 10 on May 28, Monday at gseb.org.in.
 Students who have appeared for their SSC exams can check their result at 8 am.
 The SSC and HSC exams were held from March 12.
 The result of Class 12 science exam was released on May 9.
+As students are not awarded marks but grades, to qualify in a subject a candidate must obtain a minimum of grade D (33 till 40 marks) in all subjects.

 There were alleged paper leak reports where the police in Dahod filed a complaint of an alleged paper leak in the Class 10 state board exams that began on Monday.
 Reports of discrepancy at Dahod’s M and P High School was reported to the District Collector, 15 minutes after the exam started.